nsrau/azure-docs.it-it/articles/application-gateway/ingress-controller-install-new.md

     #    secretJSON: <<Generate this value with: "az ad sp create-for-rbac --subscription <subscription-uuid> --sdk-auth | base64 -w0" >>

     ################################################################################
-    # Specify if the cluster is RBAC enabled or not
+    # Specify if the cluster is Kubernetes RBAC enabled or not
     rbac:
         enabled: false # true/false